 host.
 This is the name that is specified in the

-column of the
+Host column of the

-record for
+non-localhost record for

-in the user
+root in the user table.
+If

 you don't know what hostname this is, issue the following

-statement before using SET PASSWORD
+statement before using SET PASSWORD:

 mysql> SELECT Host, User FROM mysql.user;

-Look for the record that has root
+Look for the record that has root in the

-column and something other than
+User column and something other than

-in the Host
+localhost in the Host

 column.
-Then use that Host
+Then use that Host value in the

-second SET PASSWORD
+second SET PASSWORD statement.

 The other way to assign passwords to the anonymous accounts is

-by using UPDATE
+by using UPDATE to modify the

-table directly.
+user table directly.
 Connect to the server as

-and issue an UPDATE
+root and issue an UPDATE

 statement that assigns a value to the

-column of the appropriate
+Password column of the appropriate

-table records.
+user table records.
 The procedure is the same

 for Windows and Unix.
 The following UPDATE